 - Utilizes dogs as an alternate use of force.

-- Conducts criminal investigations of child abuse, sexual molests, child neglect, and child exploitation.
+- Conducts criminal investigations of child abuse, sexual molestation, child neglect and child exploitation.

-- Develops Child Abuse Prevention Programs and cooperates with agencies providing preventative child abuse services.
+- Develops Child Abuse Prevention Programs and cooperates with agencies providing preventative child-abuse services/units.

 |Cold Case Homicide Unit